Pineapple Smoothie (1 Cup)

 How to consume Pineapple Smoothie without glucose spikes

-Add a tablespoon of chia seeds, flaxseeds, or a small amount of avocado.
-Healthy fats can moderate blood sugar spikes.
+Incorporate healthy fats like a tablespoon of chia seeds, flaxseeds, or a small amount of avocado to your smoothie to help stabilize blood sugar levels.

-Use unsweetened almond milk as your liquid base instead of fruit juices which can add extra sugar to your smoothie.
+Use unsweetened almond milk or coconut milk as the base of your smoothie instead of fruit juices, which can add extra sugars.

 Find Glucose response for your favourite foods